corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/aws-deployment-hsm-aws-console.md

 ## Create an internet gateway

-An Internet Gateway enables communication between your VPC and the outside world (Internet).
+An *internet gateway* enables communication between your VPC and the outside world (Internet).

 At this stage of the setup, there are two subnets.
 They are in the same VPC so they can communicate with each other.
 As a result, only one of them needs to allow an SSH connection.